Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

       + Too many alerts: As organizations add new tools for threat detection, the volume of security alerts grows continually.
 With security teams today already inundated with work, the overwhelming number of threat alerts can cause threat fatigue.
 In addition, many of these alerts do not provide sufficient intelligence, context to investigate, or are false positives.
 False positives not only drain time and resources, but can also distract teams from real incidents.
       + Operational Overhead: Many organizations use an assortment of disconnected security tools.
 This means that security personnel must translate security alerts and policies between environments, leading to costly, complex, and inefficient security operations.

-- SOAR solutions - Security Orchestration, Automation & Response solutions <br>
+- SOAR - Security Orchestration, Automation & Response solution <br>
-  + It is a software solution that enables security teams to integrate and coordinate separate tools into streamlined threat response workflows.
+  + Software solution that enables security teams to integrate and coordinate separate tools into streamlined threat response workflows.
   + SOAR's orchestration and automation capabilities allow it to serve as a central console for security incident response.
 Security analysts can use SOARs to investigate and resolve incidents without moving between multiple tools.
   + By integrating security tools and automating tasks, SOAR platforms can streamline common security workflows like case management, vulnerability management, and incident response.
-  + SOAR security solutions can automate low-level, time-consuming, repetitive tasks like opening and closing support tickets, event enrichment, and alert prioritization.
+SOAR security solutions can automate low-level, time-consuming, repetitive tasks like opening and closing support tickets, event enrichment, and alert prioritization.
 SOARs can also trigger the automated actions of integrated security tools.

-- SIEM - Security Information & Event Management <br>
++ SIEM - Security Information & Event Management
   + SIEM is the core component of any typical Security Operations Center (SOC).
   + SIEM product collects information (raw logs and security alerts) from applications, systems and internal security tools (e.g. IPS/IDS, EDR, AV, WAF, Firewall, Proxy) aggregate it in a central log, and detect anomalies.
-They provide real-time analysis of logs and security alerts.
+They provide real-time analysis of logs and security alerts making them a vital component in the threat detection process.

-- EDR solution - Endpoint Detection & Response solution <br>
++ EDR - Endpoint Detection and Response
-  + EDR refers to a category of tools used to detect and investigate threats on endpoints.
-  + EDR tools typically provide detection, investigation, threat hunting, and response capabilities.
+  + EDR tools provide real-time monitoring and collection of endpoint data, allowing security teams to detect, investigate, and prevent potential threats.
+They are capable of identifying, analyzing and blocking suspicious activities on endpoints such as laptops, workstations, servers and mobile devices.
+They also provide threat hunting and response capabilities.

-- XDR solution - Extended Detection & Response solution <br>
++ XDR - Extended Detection and Response
-  + XDR solutions collect and analyze security data from endpoints, networks, and the cloud.
+  + XDR integrate multiple security products into a cohesive security incident detection and response platform.

++ IDS/IPS - Intrusion Detection and Prevention Systems
+  + Intrusion detection and prevention systems are critical components of a robust threat detection and response strategy.
+They monitor network traffic for suspicious activities and policy violations.
+Intrusion detection systems (IDS) analyze network traffic to detect potential threats and alert security teams, while intrusion prevention systems (IPS) go a step further by sending a signal to firewalls/proxies to automatically block or mitigate detected threats.

++ NGFW - Next Generation Firewall
+  + NGFWs are sophisticated versions of traditional firewalls, equipped with advanced features like deep packet inspection, intrusion prevention systems, some anti virus hash matching, and the ability to incorporate external threat intelligence.

++ WAF - Web Application Firewalls
+  + Web Application Firewalls (WAFs) protect web applications by monitoring and filtering HTTP traffic between a web application and the Internet.
+They help detect and prevent web-based attacks such as cross-site scripting (XSS), SQL injection, and other threats such as those listed in the OWASP Top 10.

++ Cloud Detection and Response Tools
+  + Cloud detection and response (CDR) tools extend threat detection and response capabilities to cloud environments.
+They monitor and analyze access and other activities across various cloud services and infrastructure to detect potential security threats.
+They help in detecting misconfigurations, unauthorized access, and other threats specific to the cloud environment, and can often be part of the authentication and authorization for cloud services.

++ TIPs - Threat Intelligence Platforms
+  + They are a key technology in threat detection and response.
+They collect, aggregate, and analyze data from a variety of sources to provide actionable intelligence about current and potential threats.
+TIPs can help organizations to understand the threat landscape, identify trends, and prioritize their security efforts.

 --------
-### II.
+### III.
 Threat Detection & Incident Response (TDIR)

 #### PROCESS / METHODOLOGY